raphCode/master-thesis-muzero/theory.typ

 In some scenarios the interaction between !ag and !env naturally ends at some point, that is, there exists a final time step $t_n$.
-In games this happens when the match is over.
+In !gs this happens when the match is over.
 In !rl such a series of interactions is called an !epi.
 @sutton